google.com, pub-0733141238962315, DIRECT, f08c47fec0942fa0

 4. Dining/Food: Food quality is can vary from line to line.
 Most cruise lines keep the quality the same for each class of their ships but the variety may differ.
 Ships will also have extra restaurants (that you pay extra for).
 Larger ships may have more types of foods available in between meals.
 Most cruise lines include lemonade, iced tea and water as part of the price but sodas are extra.
 Drinks with alcohol are almost always extra and some lines will sell you a package for that, too.
 Read the website carefully or check with your travel agent so that you know what to expect.

-5. Staterooms: You can choose your room.
+5. Staterooms: You can choose your room, now for an extra price, sad to say (like choosing your seat on an airline).
 The rooms will be very nice but smaller than the average hotel room.
 It's a stateroom.
-Rooms near the Lido deck (near the pool), and on Decks 1-2 (under the galley/kitchen) may hear some noise.
+Rooms near the Lido deck (near the pool), and on decks near the galley or theatre may hear some noise.
 So will rooms near the elevator or the stairs.
 FYI: Be kind to your cabin steward, they're your host for the week.

 Stateroom with king bed